Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Conclusions

 Practicality of $(H)$.
-After history $(C_h,S)$ the subgame perfect choice of $A$ depends on whether $d_B \geq f$.
-In any case, $D$ is subgame perfect for $B$.
+We compute subgame perfect equilibria.
+After history $(C_h,D)$ the subgame perfect choice of $A$ depends on whether $d_B \geq f$.
+In any case, $D$ is subgame perfect for $B$ after history $(C_h)$.
 If $A$ chose $P$, then it is as good as any other choice, yielding 0, otherwise it is the only best option resulting in a positive utility.
 Thus, $A$ either gets $-f+\alpha$ or $-d_B+\alpha$ if she chooses $C_h$, both of which is negative.
 Hence $A$'s subgame perfect and therefore practical choice is $H$, yielding the history $(H)$.

 The fact that $(H)$ is \srp{} follows from practicality.
 This shows that $(H)$ is secure, if $b=0$.